Disagreement and Polarization in Two-Party Social Networks: Problem Formulation

 \subsection{Problem Formulation}

 We study two network design problems for the French-DeGroot model.
-The first relates to identifying opinion leaders to optimize the disagreement and polarization of the network. \begin{problem} In a French-DeGroot model, given the graph $G = (V,E,w)$, and a opinion leader $s_0$ for opinion $0$, choose a single opinion leader $s_1$ for opinion $1$ such that $\mathcal{I}$ is minimized. \end{problem} The second problem addresses how to design a network topology so as to minimize network disagreement and polarization for any choice of $s_0$ and $s_1$, subject to a budget constraint edges in the network. \begin{problem} In a French-DeGroot model, if the vertex set $V$ is given, design the edge set $E$ and weight function $w$ of the graph $G=(V,E,w)$ with a cardinality constraint $|E|\leq k$ and a budget on total weight $\sum_{e\in E} w(e) \leq W$, such that $\max_{s_0,s_1}\mathcal{I}(s_0,s_1)$ is minimized. \end{problem}
+The first relates to identifying opinion leaders to optimize the disagreement and polarization of the network. \begin{problem} In a French-DeGroot model, given the graph $G = (V,E,w)$ and a opinion leader $s_0$ for opinion $0$, choose a single opinion leader $s_1$ for opinion $1$ such that $\mathcal{I}$ is minimized. \end{problem} The second problem addresses how to design a network topology so as to minimize network disagreement and polarization for any choice of $s_0$ and $s_1$, subject to a budget constraint on the edges in the network. \begin{problem} In a French-DeGroot model, if the vertex set $V$ is given, design the edge set $E$ and weight function $w$ of the graph $G=(V,E,w)$ with a cardinality constraint $|E|\leq k$ and a budget on total weight $\sum_{e\in E} w(e) \leq W$, such that $\max_{s_0,s_1}\mathcal{I}(s_0,s_1)$ is minimized. \end{problem}

 We also study two network design problems in the context of Friedkin-Johnsen opinion dynamics.
-The first problem addresses how to optimize select edge weights to minimize the weighted Polarization-Disagreement index. \begin{problem} In the Friedkin-Johnsen Model, given the node set $V$ and edge set $E$, design the edge weights $w(e)\in[\ell, p]$ with budget $\sum_{e\in E} w(e) \leq W$ such that the quantity $\tilde{\mathcal{I}}$ is minimized. \end{problem} In the second problem, we study the disagreement and polarization in a network where nodes have binary preferences for opinion $0$ or $1$.
-The problem addresses how to flip the preferences of a small number of nodes to minimize disagreement and polarization of the opinion network. \begin{problem} In the Friedkin-Jonson Model, given $G=(V,E,w)$, an integer $k$, diagonal matrices $K$ and $B$, in which $K_{v,v} =\kappa_v$ and $B_{v,v} =\beta_v$.
-Assume the preference of node $v$ satisfies $\beta_v\in\{0,1\}$ for all $v\in V$, we flip $\beta_v$ of at most $k$ nodes (from $0$ to $1$ or from $1$ to $0$), such that $\tilde{\mathcal{I}}$ is minimized. \end{problem}
+The first problem addresses how to optimize edge weights to minimize the weighted Polarization-Disagreement index. \begin{problem} In the Friedkin-Johnsen Model, given the node set $V$ and edge set $E$, design the edge weights $w(e)\in[\ell, p]$ with budget $\sum_{e\in E} w(e) \leq W$ such that the quantity $\tilde{\mathcal{I}}$ is minimized. \end{problem} In the second problem, we study the disagreement and polarization in a network where nodes have binary preferences for opinion $0$ or $1$.
+The problem addresses how to flip the preferences of a small number of nodes with the same preferences to minimize disagreement and polarization of the opinion network. \yye{ \begin{problem} Consider the Friedkin-Jonson Model for $G=(V,E,w)$, an integer $k$, diagonal matrices $K$ and $B$, in which $K_{v,v} =\kappa_v$ and $B_{v,v} =\beta_v$.
+Assume the preference of node $v\in V$ is either $0$ or $1$ , then $V$ can be partitioned into two disjoint sets $P_0$ and $P_1$, where $\beta_v=0$ for $v\in P_0$ and $\beta_v=1$ for $v\in P_1$.
+Flip the preferences $\beta_v$ of all nodes in $Q$, where $Q\subseteq P_0$ (or exclusively $Q\subseteq P_1$), $|Q|\leq k$, such that $\tilde{\mathcal{I}}$ is minimized. \end{problem} }